-Today, 12 years after the beginning of the process, I am healthy, happy, in an amazing relationship and a mother of two wonderful boys.
-Today I live the rosy vision that I created.
-In retrospect, I was surprised to find out that much of what I painted at that time was fully realized.
+Today I am healthy, happy, in an amazing relationship and a mother of two wonderful boys.
+Today I live the rosy vision that I created and in retrospect, I was surprised to find out that much of what I painted at that time was fully transpired.

 Project crowdfunding, compass, drawing the subject of Project 2020